amanayak/Discord-Clone/README.md

 2. Open the project directory.
    ```
-   cd youtube-clone
+   3. Install dependencies.
    ```

-3. Open `index.html` file in your web browser or use a local server to run the project.
+3. DiscordClone
+- Open in your terminal
+   ...
+   npm run start
+   ...

 ## ℹ Infos